striky1/img-switcher/README.md

     imgSwitcher.setOptions(options);

-If you need reload list of images for example after you lazy load new images on website, you can call `getImages()` function on existing instance:
+If you need reload list of images (due to lazy load, etc.), you can call `getImages()` function on existing instance:

     imgSwitcher.getImages();

-and after that or often you will want use listener for resize width of viewport, so, in these cases you can simply call on existing instance `runImgSwitcher()` function:
+and after that or often you will want to use listener for resize width of viewport, so, in these cases you can simply call on existing instance `runImgSwitcher()` function:

     imgSwitcher.runImgSwitcher();